 - Expense Ratio: 0.015%

 - Dividend Yield: 1.75% (July 2020)

-Both SWSTX and FSKAX index funds compare favorably with VTSAX, however there are some minor differences.
+Both SWTSX and FSKAX index funds compare favorably with VTSAX, however, there are some minor differences.

 Fidelity’s FSKAX is a mutual fund by Fidelity Investments that nearly mirrors VTSAX.
 The biggest difference is that it has an expense ratio of 0.015%, less than half of VTSAX’s.
 FSKAX has no minimum investment whereas VTSAX’s minimum is $3,000.